sf-wdi-38/personal-portfolio/README.md

   Now `git status` will tell you that `Your branch is up-to-date with 'origin/master'.` __!!!__

-1. Check back in on your site to see the improvements deployed!
+1. Check back in on your github.io site to see the improvements deployed!

-1. Repeat steps 11 onward at least three times, adding different features every time, to improve your site and practice this Git workflow.
+1. Continue editing your site, `commit`ing changes locally, and `push`ing to Github at least three times, adding different features every time, to improve your site and practice this Git workflow.
+Remember, your site should look like you want it to by the end of the day.